DigitalPublishingToolkit/NN09/md/10Rules.md

 compliance with the observers’ expectations makes all the difference between observation and surveillance.

-For that reason, surveillance should not be equated with privacy.
+For that reason, surveillance has only limited relations to privacy.
 When German writer and anti-surveillance activist Ilija Trojanov was denied entry into the United States in 2013, it was because of his public statements, not because of details from his personal life.[^16] In